 |Outbound to server|

-As GCM doesn't provide specific IPs, you should allow your firewall to accept outgoing
+As FCM doesn't provide specific IPs, you should allow your firewall to accept outgoing

 |Outbound from Corporate Network Firewall|